A new bike can be a big investment that, once made, is worth protecting. Bike insurance is one way to make sure you’re covered for every eventuality.

 - A product that offers generous coverage for events may seem tempting, but is it the best option if you only do a handful of races in a year?
 Would you be better off taking out short-term cover for a specific event?

 - How much is your bike worth?
-If you don’t regularly make a habit of locking your £8,000 superbike outside the pub, do you really need to plump for additional theft coverage?
+If you don’t regularly make a habit of locking your road bike worth £8,000 outside the pub, do you really need to plump for additional theft coverage?
 It’s a balancing act

 - Make sure you read the fine print!

-To start, the additional heft of an ebike means that they are more likely to be stored out of the home and regularly used for commuting.
+To start, the additional heft of the best electric bikes means they’re more likely to be stored outside of your home and, potentially, regularly used for commuting.
 This makes Bikmo and its leniency around outbuildings and cycle hangers a tempting option (more on this below).

-Some insurers, such as Sundays and PedalSure, will allow you to leave a bike locked up in a communal area, such as a shared garage, but watch out for the specifics of each policy.
+Some insurers, such as Sundays, will allow you to leave a bike locked up in a communal area, such as a shared garage, but watch out for the specifics of each policy.
 For example, Sundays requires that any bike “must not be visible to the General Passing Public and or visible from outside the building”.

 If you are in any doubt about whether the location where you plan to store your bike is covered, just ask.

-Ebikes are also often an individual’s second bike (though that situation is changing as many turn to using them as dedicated commuting bikes), so it’s worth shopping around to see who offers the most generous multi-bike discount.
+Electric bikes are also often an individual’s second bike (though that situation is changing since motor-assisted bikes figure among the best bikes for commuting), so it’s worth shopping around to see who offers the most generous multi-bike discount.

-Our insurance comparison tool includes coverage for ebikes and is the easiest way to ensure you’re getting the best coverage possible.
+Our bike insurance comparison tool includes coverage for electric bicycles and is the easiest way to ensure you’re getting the best coverage possible.

 Both of these are covered by all insurers to a certain degree, but once again, pay close attention to the small print and consider what you really value – is a huge life assurance payout more important to you than comprehensive dental or physiotherapy cover?

 Other add-ons could be useful for road cyclists, too.
-For example, Bikmo, Yellow Jersey and Velosure offer similar recovery policies to those you get for a car, offering transportation to a bike shop or home.
+For example, Bikmo and Yellow Jersey offer similar recovery policies to those you get for a car, offering transportation to a bike shop or home.

 Since 1 May 2019, British Cycling bike insurance has been provided by Bikmo.
 It’s particularly popular for race and event cover, offering cancellation cover of up to £750.

-Our bicycle insurance comparison tool allows you to compare policies on all of these points and is the simplest way to find the best insurance for road bikes.
+Our bicycle insurance comparison tool enables you to compare policies on all of these points and is the simplest way to find the best insurance for road bikes.

-Like road bikes, the very most top-toppest of the range mountain bikes can cost upwards of £10,000, so replacing a stolen or damaged bike can quickly become an enormous financial burden.
+Like road bikes, top-end mountain bikes can now cost upwards of £10,000, so replacing a stolen or damaged bike can quickly become an enormous financial burden.

 Consider how often you use your mountain bike.
 If it’s stored away inside your home for most of the time and only sees occasional use, a low-tier policy (most insurers offer varying tiers of coverage), particularly for theft and accidental damage, might be sufficient.

-If you store your bike outside, keep an eye on the small print here: are wooden sheds included?
-Does the bike need to be secured to an immovable object inside?
+If you store your bike outside, keep an eye on the small print here: are wooden sheds included, or does the shed have to be metal?
+Does the bike need to be secured to an immovable object or ground anchor inside?
+Perhaps consider how to improve your bike shed security.

 If you hit the trails regularly, shop around for a deal that offers good cover for personal injury protection and coverage for things such as dentistry and physiotherapy – accidents do happen out there.